marceloandrioni/configure_tomcat_stack/README.md

 ## Deploy THREDDS

 If everything is working, now it is time do deploy the THREDDS server.
-Download the latest TDS war file from [Github](https://github.com/Unidata/thredds/releases).
+Download the latest TDS war file from [Github](https://github.com/Unidata/thredds/releases) or [Unidata](https://www.unidata.ucar.edu/downloads/tds/).
 At the time this is `tds-4.6.14.war`.
 Make a copy of the file following Tomcat naming conventions.
 If Tomcat is running, the war file will be automatically unpacked.

 ```
 cp tds-4.6.14.war /usr/local/tds/tomcat/webapps/thredds##4.6.14.war